YuhangSong/DHP/README.md

 #### Restore model failed.

-Navigate to ```w-0``` to see if this worker is working properly, because this worker is responsible for restoring model from disk, while other worker just async with it.
+Navigate to ```w-0``` in tmux to see if this worker is working properly, because this worker is responsible for restoring model from disk, while other worker just async with it.
 Then check ```<log_dir>/train/checkpoint```, it should look like:
 ```
 model_checkpoint_path: "model.ckpt-5362890"